About the RAP program

 Provide a copy of any of the following documents that apply for yourself and your spouse:

-- A bank statement from a financial institution (such as a bank, credit union) that shows the total value your chequing and savings accounts for a 30-day period.
+- A bank statement from a financial institution (such as a bank, credit union) that shows the total value your chequing and savings accounts for a 30-day period

-- A letter from a financial institution(s) that shows the total value of any other assets or financial holdings.
+- A letter from a financial institution(s) that shows the total value of any other assets or financial holdings

-- A recent Property Assessment Notice from BC Assessment, or a land title search showing the value of your property and proof of outstanding mortgage, if you own a rental property or other real estate.
+- A recent Property Assessment Notice from BC Assessment, or a land title search showing the value of your property and proof of outstanding mortgage, if you own a rental property or other real estate

 - By mail: Rental Assistance Program, BC Housing, 101-4555 Kingsway, Burnaby, BC, V5H 4V8

-General Questions
+General questions

 - What are the Maximum Rent Ceilings?

-- Family of 3 or less - $1,108
+Effective April 2025:- Family of 3 or less $1,950, province wide

-- Family of 4 or more - $1,250
+- Family of 4 or more $2,200, province wide

 What happens if my documents have been lost or stolen?